PaoloMazzon/Astro/docs/classes/Model.md

 Creates a new model from given vertices and indices.
 The index list MUST be triangulated.

-> 📝 The index buffer is internally indexed using 16-bit unsigned integers, meaning there is a
+{: .note }
-> maximum of 65536/FFFF/2^16 indices allowed in any given model.
+The index buffer is internally indexed using 16-bit unsigned integers, meaning there is a maximum of 65536/FFFF/2^16 indices allowed in any given model.

 ### free
 `free()`